FRRouting/frr/doc/user/snmp.rst

 =========================

-The following OID numbers are used for the interprocess communication of snmpd and the Frr daemons with SMUX only.
+The following OID numbers are used for the interprocess communication of snmpd and the FRR daemons with SMUX only.
 ::

               (OIDs below .iso.org.dod.internet.private.enterprises)